ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

   Sitting beside your application.
 The build will go together with your application build.
   Extra step to commit your berksfile.lock

+# Deployment

+Every cookbook change and application build.
+Chef push jobs or SSH.
+Would recommend chef push jobs to trigger chef-client from your CI.

+# Smoke test

+Your deployment will not complete without smoke tests.
+This test must be executed on every chef-client run you make

+It can be as simple as curl ing

+I'm using Chef audit mode for the smoke testing.

 # Promotion